 Chou Sing Kong 鄺罩成

 In his personal life, Mr. and Mrs. Kong raised a large and happy family.
-The children were able to study abroad and finish college.
+He married the love of his life, Chun Lan Lee, through a traditional Chinese arranged marriage.
+That didn’t affect his commitment and love to each other.
+Through all of lives’ ups and downs, he always instilled to the family that family comes first.
+Their six children were able to study abroad and finish college.
 He was always amiable, attentive when listening to his children and grandchildren, and ready to teach important life lessons.
 His family was extremely important and no matter how tired he was, he would still take the whole family to various outings on his days off, such as picnics, swimming, or enjoying mid-autumn festivals.

 Chou Sing Kong 鄺罩成